alopezrivera/anchorage/README.md

 ## 1. Introduction

-As the internet ages, link rot takes over larger and larger swathes of it, bringing with it the disappearance of interesting reads, courses and resources and much more that many of us treasure.
-Anchorage is an attempt to let you save your little corner for good :)
+As the internet ages, link rot takes over larger and larger swathes of it, from tiny sites from decades ago, to the best pieces of writing you ever found, all lost forever.
+Anchorage is an attempt to make saving the little corner you're most fond of as easy as possible, for the good of us all :)

-What follows is the Anchorage user's manual.

-First it will deal with the requirements and install of the library, and then with its configuration, the Anchorage CLI and its Python API.
-A thorough documentation of each API method is available in the [docs](https://anchorage-docs.github.io/) site.

 ## 2. Requirements & Install
 A working [Docker](https://docs.docker.com/get-docker/) install is the only requirement, beyond Python and Anchorage's